banos/xxtmp-testmvc/tests/README.md

 $ npm run test -- --reporter=mocha-known-issues-reporter --framework=jquery
 ...
 Running "simplemocha:files" (simplemocha) task
-(1 of 27) pass: TodoMVC - jquery, No Todos, should hide #main and #footer [...]
+(1 of 27) pass: TobuyMVC - jquery, No Tobuys, should hide #main and #footer [...]
-(17 of 27) pass: TodoMVC - jquery, Editing, should remove the item if an empty text string was entered (18 of 27) known issue: TodoMVC - jquery, Editing, should cancel edits on escape -- error: undefined (19 of 27) pass: TodoMVC - jquery, Counter, should display the current number of tobuy items (20 of 27) pass: TodoMVC - jquery, Clear completed button, should display the number of completed items (21 of 27) pass: TodoMVC - jquery, Clear completed button, should remove completed items when clicked (22 of 27) pass: TodoMVC - jquery, Clear completed button, should be hidden when there are no items that are completed (23 of 27) pass: TodoMVC - jquery, Persistence, should persist its data (24 of 27) known issue: TodoMVC - jquery, Routing, should allow me to display active items -- error: Cannot call method 'click' of undefined
+(17 of 27) pass: TobuyMVC - jquery, Editing, should remove the item if an empty text string was entered (18 of 27) known issue: TobuyMVC - jquery, Editing, should cancel edits on escape -- error: undefined (19 of 27) pass: TobuyMVC - jquery, Counter, should display the current number of tobuy items (20 of 27) pass: TobuyMVC - jquery, Clear completed button, should display the number of completed items (21 of 27) pass: TobuyMVC - jquery, Clear completed button, should remove completed items when clicked (22 of 27) pass: TobuyMVC - jquery, Clear completed button, should be hidden when there are no items that are completed (23 of 27) pass: TobuyMVC - jquery, Persistence, should persist its data (24 of 27) known issue: TobuyMVC - jquery, Routing, should allow me to display active items -- error: Cannot call method 'click' of undefined
-(25 of 27) known issue: TodoMVC - jquery, Routing, should allow me to display completed items -- error: Cannot call method 'click' of undefined
+(25 of 27) known issue: TobuyMVC - jquery, Routing, should allow me to display completed items -- error: Cannot call method 'click' of undefined
-(26 of 27) known issue: TodoMVC - jquery, Routing, should allow me to display all items -- error: Cannot call method 'click' of undefined
+(26 of 27) known issue: TobuyMVC - jquery, Routing, should allow me to display all items -- error: Cannot call method 'click' of undefined
-(27 of 27) known issue: TodoMVC - jquery, Routing, should highlight the currently applied filter -- error: Cannot call method 'getAttribute' of undefined
+(27 of 27) known issue: TobuyMVC - jquery, Routing, should highlight the currently applied filter -- error: Cannot call method 'getAttribute' of undefined

 passed: 22/27
 failed: 5/27